drupalprojects/drupalorg/README.txt

 These modules provide customizations used on Drupal.org itself.
-Other sites SHOULD NOT INSTALL OR USE THESE MODULES.
+Other sites SHOULD NOT INSTALL OR USE THESE MODULES!
 They are only included in the main Drupal contributions repository for three reasons:

   1) To facilitate members of the Drupal community who wish to help